How much should you charge for office cleaning?

 Find office cleaning jobs on Airtasker.

-Knowing how much to charge for office cleaning ensures you get paid the right amount instead of undercharging or overcharging.
-Before you say yes to any cleaning job, make sure to see the office space, estimate all your costs, and consider your profit margin.
+Knowing all the factors to consider can help you more confidently quote office cleaning services and charge a fair amount for your work.
+Before you say yes to any cleaning job, make sure to visit the office, estimate your working time and costs, and consider your profit margin.

 Create your profile and start browsing jobs in minutesStart earning now